triton-inference-server/server/docs/faq.md

   a relatively small increase in latency.

 As a general rule, batching is the most beneficial way to increase GPU utilization.
-So you should alway try enabling the [dynamic batcher](architecture.md#dynamic-batcher) with your models.
+So you should always try enabling the [dynamic batcher](architecture.md#dynamic-batcher) with your models.
 Using multiple instances of a model can also provide some benefit but is typically most useful for models that have small compute